AlexanderJDupree/ChocAn/README.md

 ## Prerequisites

 This project uses C++17 language features and requires a compiler that supports those features.
-The ChocAn project is built and tested with GCC version 7.0 and Clang version 4.0.
+The ChocAn project is built and tested with GCC 7.0 and Clang 4.0.
 For a list of C++17 supported compilers see [here](https://en.cppreference.com/w/cpp/compiler_support).

 This project also utilizes the [Catch2](https://github.com/catchorg/Catch2) unit test library and the [Clara](https://github.com/catchorg/Clara) command line parser.
 You do not need to download these libraries, they are included in the `third_party` folder of the project repository.